0install/0install-dotnet/README.md

 There is a template in [`feed/`](feed/) for generating a [Zero Install feed](https://0install.github.io/docs/packaging/) from the artifacts.
 For official releases this is published at: https://apps.0install.net/0install/0install-dotnet.xml
 The source code does not contain version numbers.
 Instead the version is determined during CI using [GitVersion](http://gitversion.readthedocs.io/).

-To build on Windows install [Visual Studio 2019 v16.5 or newer](https://www.visualstudio.com/downloads/) and run `.\build.ps1`.
+To build on Windows install [Visual Studio 2019 v16.8 or newer](https://www.visualstudio.com/downloads/) and run `.\build.ps1`.
-To build on Linux or MacOS X install [.NET Core SDK 3.1 or newer](https://www.microsoft.com/net/download) and run `./build.sh`.
+To build on Linux or MacOS X install [.NET SDK 5.0 or newer](https://www.microsoft.com/net/download) and run `./build.sh`.
 Note: Some parts of the code can only be built on Windows.

 ## Contributing